 Ready for launch?

-After completing your comprehensive website launch checklist, the quality assurance team should be on their toes at all times to ensure your users have the perfect experience.
-You can use a continuous integration setup for QA so you can make improvements on the go.
+After completing your website launch checklist, the quality assurance team should be on their toes at all times to ensure your users have the perfect experience.

-Publish your website when you are truly ready and have taken the time to complete the nine steps above.
-Once you are confident, unleash your dazzling design and outstanding interface to the world.
+Proceed with your website launch when you are truly ready and have taken the time to complete the nine steps above.